BigDataRepublic/hdp-installation-notes/02-hdp-ambari-install.md

             * NodeManager
             * Client

     * Customize services.
-For the minimal install we have chosen all configuration options should have been addresse properly by with recommended defaults.
+For the minimal installation all configuration options should have been addressed properly with the recommended defaults.
       The only thing we need to address is the fact that we run ambari-server as ambari user and not as root.